ddsky/spoonacular-api-clients/csharp/docs/RecipesApi.md

     {
         public void main()
         {
             // Configure API key authorization: apiKeyScheme
-            Configuration.Default.ApiKey.Add("apiKey", "YOUR_API_KEY");
+            Configuration.Default.ApiKey.Add("x-api-key", "YOUR_API_KEY");
             // Uncomment below to setup prefix (e.g. Bearer) for API key, if needed
-            // Configuration.Default.ApiKeyPrefix.Add("apiKey", "Bearer");
+            // Configuration.Default.ApiKeyPrefix.Add("x-api-key", "Bearer");

             var apiInstance = new RecipesApi();
             var url = https://foodista.com/recipe/ZHK4KPB6/chocolate-crinkle-cookies;  // string | The URL of the recipe page.
             var forceExtraction = true;  // bool? | If true, the extraction will be triggered whether we already know the recipe or not.
-Use this only if information is missing as this operation is slower. (optional) var analyze = false;  // bool? | If true, the recipe will be analyzed and classified resolving in more data such as cuisines, dish types, and more. (optional) var includeNutrition = true;  // bool? | Include nutrition data in the recipe information.
+Use this only if information is missing as this operation is slower. (optional) var analyze = false;  // bool? | If true, the recipe will be analyzed and classified resolving in more data such as cuisines, dish types, and more. (optional) var includeNutrition = false;  // bool? | Include nutrition data in the recipe information.
 Nutrition data is per serving.
 If you want the nutrition data for the entire recipe, just multiply by the number of servings. (optional)  (default to false) var includeTaste = false;  // bool? | Whether taste data should be added to correctly parsed ingredients. (optional)  (default to false)

             try
             {
                 // Extract Recipe from Website
-                InlineResponse2003 result = apiInstance.ExtractRecipeFromWebsite(url, forceExtraction, analyze, includeNutrition, includeTaste);
+                GetRecipeInformation200Response result = apiInstance.ExtractRecipeFromWebsite(url, forceExtraction, analyze, includeNutrition, includeTaste);
                 Debug.WriteLine(result);
             }
             catch (Exception e)